 Even though you’ve already secured financing in advance of heading to the dealership, it’s important to keep that information close throughout the negotiation process.

 If they know you already have financing, they won’t be able to make extra money off the interest and origination fees that come along with in-house loans.
-This, in turn, makes them less likely to come down on the final sales price of the vehicle.
+This, in turn, makes them less likely to come down on the final purchase price of the vehicle.

 Preparation is Key

-Buying a car is a major event, so it’s no surprise that it takes a little bit of elbow grease to ensure you’re getting the best bang for your buck.
+Buying a car is a major event, so it’s no surprise that it takes a bit of elbow grease to ensure you’re getting the best bang for your buck.
 Understanding how a car dealership makes its money and increases its profit margins empowers you to level the playing field as soon as you enter the financing office.